THE LOGSDON LAB

 Graduate students

-The Logsdon Lab is also recruiting several graduate students at the University of Pennsylvania!
-We are affiliated with the following graduate groups/programs:
+The Logsdon Lab is also recruiting several graduate students!
+We are affiliated with the following graduate groups/programs at Penn:

-If interested in rotating in our lab, please email Glennis with a brief statement of your interest and CV at glogsdon@uw.edu.
+If you are interested in rotating in our lab, please email Glennis with a brief statement of your interest and your preferred rotation semester.

 Contact